Working papers

 Heat Disproportionately Kills Young People: Evidence From Wet-Bulb Temperature in Mexico

-Recent studies project that temperature-related mortality will be the largest source of future damage from climate change, with particular concern for the elderly (whom it is believed bear the largest heat-related mortality risk) and humid heat extremes (which physiology suggests may have dire consequences for human health).
-Here, we study heat and mortality in Mexico, a country that exhibits a unique combination of universal mortality microdata and among the most extreme humid heat exposures.
-By combining detailed measurements of wet-bulb temperature with granular, age-specific outcome data, we find that younger people are particularly vulnerable to heat while older people are particularly vulnerable to cold: those under 35 years old account for 75% of recent heat-related deaths and 87% of heat-related lost life years while those 35 and older account for 98\% of cold-related deaths and 90% of cold-related lost life years.
-We develop high-resolution projections of humid heat and associated outcomes holding historically observed exposure--response relationships constant.
-We find that climate change causes temperature-related mortality risk in Mexico to shift from older people (more vulnerable to cold) to younger people (more vulnerable to heat).
-As a result, under the end-of-century climate in the SSP 3-7.0 emissions scenario, temperature-related deaths among under-35-year-olds increase 32%, while such deaths among those 35 and older decrease 33%.
+Recent studies project that temperature-related mortality will be the largest source of damage from climate change, with particular concern for the elderly whom it is believed bear the largest heat-related mortality risk.
+We study heat and mortality in Mexico, a country that exhibits a unique combination of universal mortality microdata and among the most extreme levels of humid heat.
+Combining detailed measurements of wet-bulb temperature with age-specific mortality data, we find that younger people who are particularly vulnerable to heat: People under 35 years old account for 75% of recent heat-related deaths and 87% of heat-related lost life years, while those 50 and older account for 96% of cold-related deaths and 80% of cold-related lost life years.
+We develop high-resolution projections of humid heat and associated mortality and find that under the end-of-century SSP 3–7.0 emissions scenario, temperature-related deaths shift from older to younger people.
+Deaths among under-35-year-olds increase 32% while decreasing by 33% among other age groups.

 Adjusting to Rain Before It Falls